nicdex/vagrant-eventstore/README.md

-# Vagrant scripts for an EventStore machine
+# Vagrant script for an EventStore machine

 ## Requirements